wkennedy3125/GetAndCleanDataProject/README.md

 * load tidyr package for data manipulation
 * Use the `gather()` function to move from a wide set to a tall set
-* There are now 6 variables
+* There are now 6 variables (See structure below)

 ****

- First step to tidy data done
+ This was the first step to tidy data

 ****